 better data and reporting back to credit unions

-The data standard is a dictionary of data points that will ultimately improve the data quality and make collecting, reporting and accessing the data more efficient for both FSRA and Ontario credit unions.
+The data standard is a dictionary of data points that will ultimately improve data quality and make collecting, reporting and using the data more efficient for both FSRA and credit unions.

-The data will be collected by way of an automated system that extracts the data from credit union records.
+The data will be collected by way of an automated system (EDC system) that collects the data from credit unions on a regular periodic basis.

-The new data requirements will be defined in a Regulatory Data Standard (RDS).
-The RDS consolidates all existing data reporting (Regulatory Data) and adds new Risk Data templates.
+The data requirements are defined in the Regulatory and Risk Data Standard (RRDS).
+The RRDS consolidates all existing data reporting (Regulatory Data) and adds Risk Data templates.

-Risk Data (or instrument-level data) is data that pertains to a specific instrument such as a loan or deposit.
+Risk Data (Instrument-Level Data) is data that pertains to a specific instrument such as a loan or deposit.
 Examples include Date of Origination of loan and Outstanding amount of loan.
-For each loan (instrument) a number of data points would be reported.
+Credit unions will initially provide the instrument-level data (Risk Data) as available at the time of onboarding.
+Thereafter, the system will allow credit unions to progressively add more data from the RRDS to the regular filing over time.

-All Regulatory Data will be collected on the same schedule as currently in effect, for instance financial templates currently collected on a quarterly basis will continue on a quarterly basis.
-Instrument-level data will be collected monthly.
+All Regulatory Data will be collected on the same schedule as currently in effect.
+For instance, financial templates currently collected on a quarterly basis will continue on a quarterly basis.
+Instrument-level data (Risk Data) will be collected monthly, and the frequency may be increased or decreased in the future.

 There is a general recognition among various regulators around the world of the risks of weak and fragmented risk data and the need for enhanced data in the modern age.
 The Basel Committee on Banking Supervision (BCBS) in 2013 issued Principles for Effective Risk Data Aggregation and Risk Reporting (RDAR) which sets expectations regarding management and reporting of risk data.

-Various central banks and financial regulators around the world, such as the Prudential Regulatory Authority in the United Kingdom, have initiatives to improve the effectiveness and efficiency of data collection.
-Others such as The Oesterreichische Nationalbank (OeNB) in Austria have already implemented systems to address data concerns.
+Various central banks and financial regulators around the world have initiatives to improve the effectiveness and efficiency of data collection.

 In Canada, the following organizations collect instrument-level data: